AnyLog-co/documentation/blockchain commands.md

 blockchain drop policy !operator where ip = 10.0.0.25
 </pre>

-### Reflecting blockchain updates on a the local copy of the metadata
+### Reflecting blockchain updates on the local copy of the metadata

 When a process on a node updates a policy on a remote blockchain platform (or on a master node), the process can wait for the update to be reflected on the local copy using the ***blockchain wait for ...*** command:
 <pre>